luke-h1/foam/README.md

 <br />

-This repository is managed currently using yarn v3.
-We're in the process of migrating to PNPM + PNPM workspaces and a monorepo structure
+This repository is managed as a monorepo with PNPM + PNPM workspaces

 ## Why Foam?

 The native twitch mobile app does not support emotes, badges and user colors from the above third-party extensions, resulting in only emote text names to be rendered rather than their actual image or GIF, resulting in a poor mobile chat experience.

-In addition to this, Foam supports many actions to meet feature parity with the native Twitch mobile app, such as participating in polls, redeeming channel points (with a few extra sprinkles such as auto-redeeming points 😉) and refreshing chat when new emote are added to a channel.

 ## Store links